mfractor/mfractor.github.io/docs/xamarin-forms/analysis.md

 Whenever you edit a Xaml code file, MFractor will cancel any running analysis, re-parse and symbolicate the document and then re-run the xaml analyser against your xaml.

 ##Code Fixes
 When MFractor detects a code issue, it is usually able to suggest a fix as well.
-When MFractor can fix an issue, the squiggle beneath that issue will be yellow like so:
+When MFractor can fix an issue,

-You can action this fix by right clicking on the text area marked by the yellow squiggle
+You can action this fix by right clicking on the text area marked by the coloured squiggle

 ##Expression Analysis